Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In loving memory of Beilby Eric Smith died 31st January 1931

-Remeber what he was with thankful heart.
+Remember what he was with thankful heart.
 The bright, the brave, the tender and the true. remember what he is.
 From sin apart present with God yet not apart from you."

 Beilby Eric Smith was born on 26th November 1864 in Wilton, London to Eric Carrington Smith, a banker, and his wife Mary Maberly.

-Seven year old Beilby appears on the 1871 Census living in Knightsbridge, London with his parents and six elder siblings.
+Seven-year-old Beilby appears on the 1871 Census living in Knightsbridge, London with his parents and six elder siblings.
 In 1881 Beilby can be found being educated and boarding at Eton College in Windsor Berkshire.

 In 1901 the family are living at 12 Herbert Crescent in Chelsea London, where Beilby is listed as a banking agent.